telerik/kendo-ui-core/docs/aspnet-mvc/vs-integration/new-project-wizard.md

 ---
-title: New Project Wizard
+title: Create Project
-page_title: New Project Wizard | UI for ASP.NET MVC Visual Studio Integration
+page_title: Create Project | UI for ASP.NET MVC Visual Studio Integration
 description: "Learn how to create a new Telerik UI for ASP.NET MVC application."
 slug: newprojectwizards_visualstudio_aspnetmvc
 position: 2
 ---

-# New Project Wizard
+# Create Project

 This article demonstrates how to create a new Telerik UI for ASP.NET MVC application.